reflex-dev/reflex-web/docs/library/forms/upload.md

 In the example below, the upload component accepts a maximum number of 5 files of specific types.
 It also disables the use of the space or enter key in uploading files.

+To use a one-step upload, bind the event handler to the `rx.upload` component's `on_drop` trigger.

 ```python
 class State(rx.State):
     \"""The app state.\"""